kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 1. **Pin (no-op).** Set `MachineDeploymentTopology.version` / `MachinePoolTopology.version` to the
    MD/MP's current version, which — at a stable cluster — equals the control plane version.
-This makes the group independent without triggering any rollout.
+This pins the group without triggering any rollout.
 A pin can never exceed the control plane version and can never move a group below the version it currently runs.
 2. **Diverge.** Advance the control plane (the pinned group holds back, within the skew policy) or raise the group's pinned version toward the control plane.
 Raising the pin is what triggers a